CatherineLiyuankun/Hexo-theme-zilan/source/_posts/Kubernates-Certified-Kubernetes-Administrator-CKA.md

 You are also expected to upgrade kubelet and kubectl on the **master** node.

 > Be sure to drain the master node before upgrading it and uncordon it after the upgrade.
-Do not upgrade the worker nodes, etc, the container manager, the CNI plugin, the DNS service or any other addons.
+Do not upgrade the worker nodes, etcd, the container manager, the CNI plugin, the DNS service or any other addons.

 ### 解答：升级master